 Bananas are full of nutrients, easy on the stomach, and versatile.
 Be careful about giving your toddler too many as they can cause constipation.
 Bananas can be given alone as a snack, mixed into breakfast or smoothies, or beat with eggs for an easy, 2 ingredient pancake!

 Avocados are delicious and full of good fats.
 They can be eaten alone, used as a spread or combined with milkshakes for easy ways to slip them into your toddlers diet.

-Starchy foods are a great weight gain food for 2 year olds, but too much can cause tummy upset.
+Starchy foods are a great Food For 2 Year Old Baby To Gain Weight, but too much can cause tummy upset.
 Bake or cut into home-made chips – with the skin on for extra nutrition!
 Mash, or combine with other ingredients for a wholesome meal.

 Eggs are a great way to add some healthy fat to your toddlers meals!
 Try boiled, scrambled or fried to find your toddler's favourite egg type.
 If they aren't particularly keen on eggs you can try incorporating them into pancakes, healthy muffins or eggy bread!

 Use animal meats in curries, stews, sandwiches, rice and pasta dishes for a filling meal.
 You can combine with various other ingredients to achieve breakfast, lunch and dinner with different flavours.

 These make a great snack for your 2 year old, nuts can also be crushed and served on top of meals for a little extra, last minute nutrition.
 Dried fruits and nuts can be the perfect addition to breakfast, and can help to curb sweet cravings!
 Be aware when feeding your toddler nuts as they can be a choking hazard.

 Make sure to look for a healthy version of peanut butter that uses only peanuts, or make some yourself!
 Spread on toast, rice cakes or mix with porridge!